-Basically, we give your kids a full summer science camp that they can do at home.
+Basically, we give your kids a full year of science classes that they can do at home.
 It's packed with loads of totally fun activities that are also educational.
-You're kids will be having a great time, while at the same time keeping their science learning going even during the summer.
+You're kids will be having a great time, while at the same time keeping their science learning going all year.

-This way, you can feel good about having their learning going year-round, but at the same time, it won't seem like regular school work to them, so they can have all the fun that a summer break should be Create the fourth state of matter, build speakers from a plate, mix liquid light, and more!
+This way, you can feel good about having their learning going year-round, but at the same time, it won't seem like regular school work to them, so they can have all the fun that a science curriculum should be Create the fourth state of matter, build speakers from a plate, mix liquid light, and more!
 Click for more information.

 Thanks for the privilege as serving as your coach and guide in your science journey.
 May these videos bring you much excitement and curiosity in your learning adventure!